FlexMeasures/flexmeasures/documentation/dev/auth.rst

 Custom authorization
 ======================

-Section :ref:`auth` describes general authentication and authorization handling in FlexMeasures.
-However, custom energy flexibility services developed on top of FlexMeasures probably also want to their custom authorization.
+Our :ref:`auth` section describes general authentication and authorization handling in FlexMeasures.
+However, custom energy flexibility services developed on top of FlexMeasures probably also need their custom authorization.

 One means for this is to define custom account roles.
 E.g. if several services run on one FlexMeasures server, each service could define a "MyService-subscriber" account role.
 To make sure that only users of such accounts can use the endpoints: